 - Preheat oven to 325 degrees F. Line an 8 inch metal baking pan with foil.
 Spray bottom only with cooking spray.

 - Mix the flour, salt and baking soda together in a small bowl.

 - In a mixing bowl, using a handheld electric mixer, beat the egg and brown sugar for about two minutes or until light and frothy.

 - Beat in the vanilla extract and then the COOLED melted butter.
 Add the flour mixture and stir with a big spoon or heavy duty scraper until it is mostly blended in, then stir in the nuts and white chocolate and stir until fully mixed.

-- Pour the batter into the pan, smooth the top, and bake on center rack for about 27 minutes or until a toothpick inserted in the center comes out with a few moist crumbs -- the top will be quite brown.
+- Pour the batter into the pan, smooth the top, and bake on center rack for about 27 to 30 minutes (mine always take 30) or until a toothpick inserted in the center comes out with a few moist crumbs — the top will be quite brown.
 Remove from oven and place on a wire rack.
 Cool completely before cutting into squares or rectangles.

 Make sure the butter is cool.
 Also, the recipe calls for unsalted butter, but salted works just as well.

 Kali // June Mango Design